madwings/instalike/POC.md

-# LimeChain Instagram like Service - Proof of Concept
+# LimeChain Instagram-like Service - Proof of Concept

-POC is written in JavaScript with the help of Node.js 12x.
+POC is written in JavaScript with the help of Node.js 12x and Yarn.

 Here you will ask why in JavaScript as everywhere in the design I recommend using its superset - TypeScript.
 The answer is simple.
 First, JavaScript needs less tooling which makes it perfect for the POC.
 Second, I have got more samples